 An interesting and often ignored episode of the Greek mythology is the one where the ship Argo, built to lead the Argonauts to the conquest of the Golden Fleece, passes through the Symplegades, the clashing rocks.
 The characteristic of these rocks was to clash each other when someone or something tried to pass between them, killing or destroying everything in their grip.

-The Argonauts freed a dove to let her pass through the rocks and, while these retreated after having clashed to kill the bird, they made readily and quickly pass their ship in the space that for a short time would have separated them.
-They came out unscathed, except for the aplustre – an ornamental accessory made of wood, placed on the stern of a Greek or Roman ship, where was believed to reside its spirit/vital essence – destroyed by the following clash of the Symplegades.
+The Argonauts freed a dove to let it pass through the rocks and, while these retreated after having clashed to kill the bird, they made readily and quickly pass their ship in the space that for a short time would have separated them.
+They came out unscathed, except for the aplustre – an ornamental accessory made of wood and placed on the stern of a Greek or Roman ship, where was believed to reside its life force – destroyed by the following clash of the Symplegades.

-In any case, remember that only the dead could have free access to the realm of death: you had to be one of them to gain access to that place.
-This is the reason why the ship Argo loses the aplustre, the part corresponding to the spirit/vital essence: in this way the ship “died” and gained the right to enter the grave/realm of death.
+In any case only the dead could have free access to the realm of death, you had to be one of them to gain access to that sacred place and this is the reason why the ship Argo loses the aplustre, the part corresponding to the life force: in this way the ship “died” and gained the right to enter in the realm of death.

-Finally the Argonauts arrived in Colchis (the grave/burial mound), where Jason has to accomplish the initiation ritual: there are the challenges to overcome, the sorceress/priestess that helps him (Medea), the serpent/dragon and the Golden Fleece hanging from an oak.
+Finally the Argonauts arrived in Colchis, where Jason has to accomplish the initiation ritual; there are the challenges to overcome, the sorceress or priestess that helps him and the Golden Fleece hanging from an oak guarded dy a dragon.

-In all these cases it is not the object itself that matters, but gold itself, connected to the dead and the grave as it is an element that never oxidizes with the passage of time, therefore being a symbol of immortality/eternal life, a solar and regal symbol, in the context of rebirth of the memory and knowledge of the ancestor in the grave, reincarnated in one of his descendants.
-The hero must obtain the golden object in order to conclude his task and return from the place where he found it, just like the child who had to face the initiation was tasked to obtain (in more recent times, compared to the primordial structure of this ritual) the golden treasures inside the grave of the ancestor, to accomplish the rebirth and successfully return from the burial mound!
+In all these cases it is not the object that matters but gold itself, being connected to the ancestors as it is an element that never oxidizes with the passage of time, thus being a symbol of eternal life, as well as a solar and regal symbol, in the context of rebirth of the identity and wisdom of the ancestor buried in the cave or burial mound.
+The hero, i.e. the legitimate descendant, must obtain the golden object in order to conclude the challenge and return from the place where he found it, just like the child that had to face the initiation was tasked to obtain – in more recent times compared to the primordial structure of this ritual – the golden treasures inside the burial mound of the ancestor, in order to accomplish the rebirth and successfully return from the realm of death.